mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/runnables.md

 ## Providing Version Information

-Optionally, you can provide information about the version and authors of your custom program by overriding the method {py:meth}`get_program_info <mlrl.testbed.runnables.Runnable.get_program_info>` of the parent class {py:class}`mlrl.testbed.SkLearnRunnable <mlrl.testbed.runnables.SkLearnRunnable>`:
+Optionally, you can provide information about the version and authors of your custom program by overriding the method {py:meth}`get_program_info <mlrl.testbed.runnables.Runnable.get_program_info>` of the parent class {py:class}`mlrl.testbed.SkLearnRunnable <mlrl.testbed.runnables_sklearn.SkLearnRunnable>`:

 ```python
 from typing import Optional